Kay-911/2-Stack-PDA/README.md

 1. In the main menu, type `load`.
 This will display a menu with all the machines in the directory.
 By default, the directory is set to `user.dir`.

-2. You can select the machine you want to load by typing its index (seen on the right).
+2. You can select the machine you want to load by typing its index (seen on the left).

 3. Once the machine is loaded, you can now run it by entering different input strings and observe how the 2-Stack-PDA processes them.